strawberryblackhole/ZIMply/README.rst

     from zimply import ZIMServer
     ZIMServer("wiki.zim")

-That's is all there is to it.
+That is all there is to it.
 Using the default settings, you can now access your offline Wiki from http://localhost:9454 - spelling out as :WIKI on a keypad.
 To access **ZIMply** from another system, you need to know the IP address of the system that is running **ZIMply**.
 You can access it by visiting http://ip_address:9454 where you replace ip_address with the actual IP address.

 *Note:* the first time you run **ZIMply**, it will take care of creating the index to enable searching. **This can take some time**.
 Unless you see error messages, you can assume that it all works as planned and **ZIMply** will notify you as soon as the index is fully created.
 The largest ZIM file (the full English Wikipedia) takes about half an hour to index on a core i7 processor, and can take over half a day on a Raspberry Pi Zero.
 Creating the index is a step that only needs to be done once though, and subsequent restarts of **ZIMply** will only take a matter of seconds. **ZIMply** is heavily optimised, and *will* run comfortably on a Raspberry Pi Zero.